JohnOuzounis/PayDay/README.md

 # PayDay
+#
-This is the classic board game payday implemented in Java
+# This is the classic board game payday implemented in Java
+# The project is based on the MVC model and was a univerity class assignment
+#
+#